atbcb/ICTTestingBaseline/docs/introduction.md

 This document contains baseline tests for conformance to Revised 508 Standards for Web, which incorporates by reference the [WCAG 2.0 Level A and AA Success Criteria](https://www.w3.org/TR/WCAG20/).
 The baseline tests establish the minimum tests and evaluation guidance that determine whether Web content meets Section 508 requirements.
 The ICT Testing Baseline is not intended to be a test process itself.

 Federal agencies (and other groups) are at liberty to develop test processes that incorporate all the baseline tests and any additional test criteria specific to their needs.
 Agencies have the option to streamline and combine tests if needed.
 Although agencies may include non-baseline tests in their processes, all test processes that claim to align to this baseline must include all baseline tests and provide baseline test results.
 Test processes aligned to the baseline will produce the same baseline test results and will provide consistency across government and confidence in test results shared between agencies.
-Agency-specific non-baseline tests must be identified and these results must be reported separately from the baseline results.
+Agency-specific non-baseline tests must be identified, and these results must be reported separately from the baseline results.

 Use of the ICT Testing Baseline will harmonize testing processes for Section 508 conformance.
 Test processes that align with this Baseline will produce test results that followed known evaluation procedures.

 Background
 -----------

 The first version of the harmonized baseline was developed in 2009 to establish consistency in Section 508 conformance testing within the US federal government.
 More details of that effort and outcome are available in the "[Harmonized Testing Process for Section 508 Compliance: Baseline Tests for Software and Web Accessibility](https://www.dhs.gov/sites/default/files/publications/Baseline_Tests_for_Software_and_Web_Accessibility_v2_0_2.pdf)".
 The Baseline was developed as part of a collaborative project between the accessibility teams at the US Department of Homeland Security (DHS) and the US Social Security Administration (SSA).